 You already use Evernote as your task repository?
 Then take the next step with our task planner!
 Plan when to do or finish your tasks and create an overview for your week and the future, just by adding tags!

 Merlin Mechler created this awesome automation, which was just available in german.
-But we ? it, so we decided to make an english version of this great automation, we just modified it a bit ?
+So we decided to make an english version of this great automation, we just modified it a bit.

 And this is how your task planner could look like: